10 Email List Management Best Practices And Tools (2021)

-As well as the features mentioned in this post, finding a tool that can indicate your return on investment for any campaign can be useful.
+As well as the features mentioned in this post, finding an email list management program that can indicate your return on investment for any campaign can be useful.
 It allows you to track whether the money and effort going into your campaign is delivering real results.

-MailChimp, Hubspot and CampaignMonitor are all great email marketing tools.
-There are plenty out there on the market.
+MailChimp, Hubspot and CampaignMonitor are all great email list management programs.
+There are plenty of email list management companies out there on the market.
 Here’s what we think makes a great email tool:

 Which of these email list management best practices are you following?